 You would have needed to buy equipment and servers, build infrastructure and a data center, hire teams of people – the whole thing.

 Take the history of WebVan, one of the shining examples of the dot-com boom and bust.
 They raised more than $800 million to build a grocery delivery service similar to Instacart, but 17 years ahead of its time.
 They built state-of-the-art fulfillment centers, hired hundreds of employees, and had an IPO that valued them at $1.2 billion.

 A few months later, they filed for bankruptcy and ceased operations.
 It was too early (which often is the same as being wrong), and they crashed spectacularly.

 These days, starting up a business can be done for considerably less, and the cost of failure is next to nothing.
-That’s because the internet has a plethora of tools that can help you do the job without shelling out millions of dollars of VC money.
+That’s because the internet has a plethora of marketing tools for small businesses that can help you do the job without shelling out millions of dollars of VC money.
 In fact, in a few hours, you can have a business up and running and your first customer at your virtual door by simply connecting a few SaaS tools and services together.

 The same thing goes for visual marketers.
 You can grow your business on the cheap by using a few low-cost design tools, and it’s far easier than you’d think.
 Below you’ll find a complete list of every design tool any marketer will ever need.
 Seriously.